 It has been almost 200 years since the 1830 Indian Removal Act.
 A US Government law that resulted in the forced migration of tens of thousands of American Indians from their sacred ancestral homelands in the southeastern United States across the con

 It has been almost 200 years since the 1830 Indian Removal Act.
-A US Government law that resulted in the forced migration of tens of thousands of American Indians from their sacred ancestral homelands in the southeastern United States across the continent to the west; an event widely known as the Trail of Tears.
+A US Government law that resulted in the forced migration of tens of thousands of American Indians from their sacred ancestral homelands in the southeastern United States across the continent to the west.
+An event widely known as the Trail of Tears.

 This enforced removal not only resulted in a decimation of Tribal numbers, but also engendered a shift in cultural identity.
 In Cherokee legend, ancestors emerged from the mountains themselves, meaning that a person is of a place, not from it.
 Removal from these sacred lands meant a disconnection from self.

 While no physical trace remains of this journey, which totalled thousands of miles and resulted in the loss of over four thousand lives, echoes of the past remain.
-Through retracing the footsteps of those forced along the Trail,Ghost Paths works to reveal how memory is not secretive; it can be shared.

 As time passes and physical evidence is lost, a journey on foot can become a walk back into history, and the past itself can be conjured into being by each generation who treads on old ways with new feet.

 "The water holds our tears of joy and sorrow.
 The rocks hold the sound of our great language.
 The soil has absorbed our blood and continues to clutch our footsteps.
-No amount of removal or federal policy can strip this land of the memories in embraces." - Michell Hicks, former Principal Chief, Eastern Band of Cherokee Indians.
+No amount of removal or federal policy can strip this land of the memories in embraces."

 Ghost Paths explores what lies beneath the visible landscape: the sensations of the past and the memories that land holds.